-AGR 2940 BIOMASS CULTIVATION INTERNSHIP 1-5 cr. hrs.
+AGR 2940 BIOMASS CULTIVATION INTERNSHIP

 You will be placed in a biomass growing operation in order to put classroom knowledge into practice for growing biomass to be used for liquid biofuels production.
 Prerequisites: ETP 1511, BOT 2000C, and FNR 1060.
 (TR)